-Q11.
-How can I find a lawyer?
+(a) How do I find a lawyer?

 You can find details of Italian lawyers through the bar association.
-See our useful links for the contact details.

-You can also contact your consulate and ask whether they have a list of lawyers who speak your language.
+If you are not an Italian citizen, you can also contact your consulate and ask whether they have a list of lawyers who speak your language.